mattydevicce/pluto/u4-ruby-on-rails/d23-sea-quail/bedrock-bloggers.md

 to leave comments on his posts.
 If you feel up to the challenge, create a `Comment` model, form and routes so his readers can leave nasty messages instead of throwing sticks and stones at his head.

+Remember!
+It's not finished unless it has tests!